Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Introduction

 For image retrieval under the circumstance of unseen images, some zero-shot hashing (ZSH) methods~\cite{yang2016zero,guo2017sitnet,pachori2018hashing,lai2018transductive,shao2019prl} have also been proposed.
 Nevertheless, these methods focus on single-label image retrieval, in which a one-to-one visual-semantic representation pair can satisfy the training of a hashing model.
 While in more complicated scenarios, an image often contains multiple object classes, and hence more complex semantics and their relationships.
 How to represent the complex visual-semantics relationships for multi-label images, in a unified framework, is a difficult problem.
 To the best of our knowledge, there does not exist any work on multi-label zero-shot hashing.

 Another important but easily ignored problem is that, since the underlying distributions of the source data and the target data are different, learning a hash function from a naive knowledge transfer on the source domain without making it adaptive to the target domain may lead to severe domain-shift problems.
+The knowledge transfer across different domains has become a very important issue in many computer-vision problems~\cite{yan2019cross-tmm,yan2018fast-tmm,yan2020tmm-}, which also needs to be investigated in zero-shot hashing.

 Considering the problems discussed above, we propose a novel transductive zero-shot hashing method (T-MLZSH) for multi-label image retrieval.
-Both the labeled source and the unlabeled target data are used in the training phase.
+Both the labeled source and the unlabeled target data are used in the training phase, as illustrated in Fig.~\ref{structure1}.
 The labeled source data are used to learn the relationship between visual images and semantic embeddings, and the unlabeled data of target classes are used to alleviate the domain-shift problem.
 More specifically, we first study a visual-semantic bridge via instance-concept coherence ranking on the source data.
 In instance-concept coherence ranking, a relatedness score for an image instance and a semantic concept is calculated for each image in the source data, where the score of an instance with a relevant label is larger than that of the same instance with an irrelevant label.
-Based on the coherence ranking, the visual-semantic bridge is built.
 Then, we can generate predicted labels for target data, and use these predicted labels as supervised information to guide the learning of hashing models.
 Moreover, we propose a focal quantization loss for fast and efficient hashing learning.